 The specially selected Canine Dirofilaria immitis antibodies are used in the test band as both capture and detector materials.
-These enable the Anigen Rapid one-step Canine Heartworm Antigen Test Kit to identify Canine Dirofilaria immitis antigen in canine serum, plasma, or whole blood with a high degree of accuracy.
+These enable the Anigen Rapid one-step Canine Heartworm Antigen Test Kit to identify Canine Dirofilaria immitis antigen in canine serum, plasma, or whole blood.

 1) For veterinary diagnostic use only.

 2) For best results, strict adherence to these instructions is required.

 3) All specimens should be handled as being potentially infectious.

 4) Do not open or remove test devices from their individually sealed pouches until immediately before their use.

 5) Do not use the test device if the pouch is damaged or the seal is broken.